rosenpass/rosenpass/papers/whitepaper.md

 ### EKEM

 Key encapsulation mechanism used with the ephemeral KEM keypairs in Rosenpass.
 The public keys of these keypairs need to be transmitted over the wire during the protocol.
 We use Kyber-512\footnote{The exact Kyber version is from the NIST-Competition, Round 3: \par https://pq-crystals.org/kyber/data/kyber-submission-nist-round3.zip \par https://pq-crystals.org/kyber/data/kyber-specification-round3-20210804.pdf}[@kyber], which has been selected in the NIST post-quantum cryptography competition and claims to be as hard to break as 128-bit AES.
-Its ciphertexts, public keys, and private keys are 768, 800, and 1632 bytes long, respectively, providing a good balance for our use case as both a public key and a ciphertext have to be transmitted during the handshake.
+Its ciphertexts, public keys, and secret keys are 768, 800, and 1632 bytes long, respectively, providing a good balance for our use case as both a public key and a ciphertext have to be transmitted during the handshake.

 ```pseudorust
 EKEM::enc(public_key) -> (ciphertext, shared_key)